d99kris/nmail/README.md

 ### ext_viewer_cmd

 This field allows overriding the external viewer used when viewing email parts and attachments.
-By default nmail uses `open` on macOS and `xdg-open` on Linux.
+By default nmail uses `open` on macOS and `xdg-open >/dev/null 2>&1` on Linux.

 ### folders_exclude